jbanday808/ms-word-automation-python/README.md

 Run the Python Installer:
 Double-click the installer file you downloaded.

-Important: During installation, check the "Add Python to PATH" box.
-This allows you to run Python from the command line.
+Important: Check the "**Add Python to PATH**" box during installation.
+Enabling this option allows you to run Python from the command line.

-Click "Install Now" and follow the instructions to complete the installation.
+Click "**Install Now**" and follow the instructions to complete the installation.

-Verify the Installation:
+**Verify the Installation**:

 Open Command Prompt (Windows) or Terminal (macOS/Linux).